 At Sandringham, we offer a broad curriculum at Key Stage 4 with a wide choice of academic, creative and vocational courses.
-All students follow a ‘core’ curriculum consisting of Mathematics, English, Science, PE and Life Long Learning (PSHE).
+All students follow a ‘core’ curriculum consisting of Mathematics, English, Science, PE and Personal Development (RE/RSHE.)
 Within the compulsory core, students’ timetables are further personalised by being entered for Combined or Triple Science, and by being entered for BTEC or GCSE Dance or PE.

 The Key Stage 4 curriculum provides many opportunities for students to follow their interests and develop their strengths.
 Most of our students will progress to post-16 education at Sandringham and within the BSV Education Trust and follow A-Level and equivalent subjects.
 Others will wish to move to college at 16, so it is important to plan ahead when considering subject choices at Key Stage 4.
-To help with this process we provide students with a range of support and guidance to help them make informed choices.
+To help with this process we provide students with a range of support and guidance to help them make informed choices, including access to independent careers advice via YC Herts.

 Preparing for GCSE